What is PTSD?

 Other Therapy Options

-Support groups for addiction might also be helpful for some people, providing them with lessons they can put into place when a craving for drugs or alcohol begins to take hold.
+Support groups for addiction can be helpful for others, providing insight and tools they can put into place when they are stressed or tempted to use substances to deal with symptoms.

-Meditation exercises, for example, might allow people to learn how to simply experience their memories without feeling overwhelmed by them.
-Mindfulness meditation encourages participants to focus on their breathing and keep their minds clear and open as the mind does its work.
-Memories might come into the mind, but the person isn’t encouraged to label that memory as “good” or “bad,” and the person isn’t asked to do anything about that memory.
-Instead, the person might think, “I remember that, and I remember that I was upset.”
-By focusing on breathing and accepting the feelings that might come along with a memory, a person with PTSD could learn to let go.
+Meditation exercises, for example, helps people to learn how to experience memories without feeling overwhelmed by them.
+Mindfulness meditation helps sufferers focus on breathing and keep their minds clear and open as the mind does its work.
+Memories might enter the mind, but the person need not label that memory as good or bad or do anything about that memory.
+Instead, the person is encouraged to acknowledge the memory and the feeling associated with it, appropriately processing the past.

 Help at La Paloma